Skip to main content

 The VM is now registered in SmolVM’s state database but not yet running.

-Starting a VM
+Starting a sandbox

 from smolvm import SmolVM